pimoroni/phat-beat/README.md

 **Full install ( recommended ):**

-We've created a super-easy installation script that will install all pre-requisites and get your Scroll pHAT HD up and running in a jiffy.
+We've created a super-easy installation script that will install all pre-requisites and get your pHAT BEAT up and running in a jiffy.
 To run it fire up Terminal which you'll find in Menu -> Accessories -> Terminal on your Raspberry Pi desktop like so: